Armando Estrada: ECW General Manager and subsequent release (2007–2008)

-Independent circuit and semi-retirement (2008–2012)
+Independent circuit and semi-retirement (2008–2013)

 Following his WWE release, Ali returned to the independent circuit.
 On January 3, 2009, Ali, wrestling under his Armando Alejandro Estrada ring name, teamed with Elijah Burke in a losing effort against Thunder and Lightning for the World Tag Team Championship at the World Wrestling Council's event Euphoria.
 Before this, he also managed Team 3D in a match for the titles, which Thunder and Lightning won.
 On March 21 at Great Lakes Championship Wrestling's event, Two Worlds...Two Sweet, Ali, under the ring name "Mr. AE", defeated Al Snow for the GLCW Heavyweight Championship.
 On October 12, 2012 at a PWS Event, Estrada faced Jim Duggan in a losing effort.
 On October 20, 2012 at a Great Lakes Championship Wrestling's event, AE lost the GLCW Heavyweight Championship to Robbie E in a 3-way match. on December 1, 2012 at a Great Lakes Championship Wrestling's event, AE teamed with Billy Gunn and Jay Bradley to face Too Cool (Scotty 2 Hotty, Grand Master Sexay) and Rikishi in a six-man tag team match in a losing effort.
+He retired in 2013.

 Return to WWE (2010–2012)

 Estrada re-signed with WWE in December 2010, but wouldn't be used until the May 26, 2011 episode of WWE Superstars, when he returned as the manager of Tyson Kidd.
 Estrada had shed his previous image (including the Estrada character's previous accent), instead being presented as more of a professional businessman.
 The union proved to be brief, as Kidd's hunt for the right manager continued the following week.
 Although he was not seen on television again, Estrada actually remained contracted until June 26, 2012, before being let go by WWE, officially on July 2, 2012.
-In 2013, Estrada announced his retirement.